Temporal Action Localization Using Gated Recurrent Units: Our Approach

 \section{Our Approach}

-Given an untrimmed video, our goal is to generate proposals with high recall and overlap with ground truth.
-Each video consists of some instances of our desired actions with different temporal durations.
+Given an untrimmed video, consisting of instances of various actions with different temporal durations, we need to generate proposals with true labels and large overlap with ground truth.
+In the following, different parts of our proposed method are described.